Contributed By SZA Schilling, Zutt & Anschütz

 If it turns out in the further proceedings that an ordered preliminary injunction or border seizure was unjustified, the alleged infringer has a claim for compensation.
 In particular, the trade mark owner is liable for loss of profits.

-As already mentioned, remedies do not vary according to the different types of trade mark or other rights obtaining protection under the TMA (see 8.1 Remedies for the Trade Mark Owner, above).
+Remedies do not vary according to the different types of trade mark or other rights obtaining protection under the TMA (see 8.1 Remedies for the Trade Mark Owner).

 In general, the general civil law rules apply in appellate procedures, with some minor modifications.
-Appeals against first instance decisions (Berufung) – which will usually be admissible in trade mark cases due to the high value of the amount in dispute (the Streitwert) – will be conducted before the higher regional courts (Oberlandesgericht or OLG).
+Appeals against first instance decisions (Berufung) – which will usually be admissible in trade mark cases due to the high value of the amount in dispute (Streitwert) – will be conducted before the higher regional courts.
 Within one month of service of the full version of the judgment, the appellant must submit a statement of appeal.
 Within one more month the appellant must submit a statement on the grounds of appeal describing the reasons why they consider the judgment to be erroneous and the significance of these errors for the judgment.

 The second appellate level (Revision) before the BGH is subject to explicit permission to appeal being granted.
 This permission may be granted by the higher regional court or by the BGH after filing a non-admission complaint (Nichtzulassungsbeschwerde) against the denial to grant a second appeal.
 For the filing of a non-admission complaint and the non-admission complaint respectively, the same deadlines apply as in the first-level appeal (see the preceding paragraph).
 The content requirements are also similar, and it must be submitted by an attorney admitted to practice before the BGH.